 As a result of the passage of the Ensuring Patient Access and “Effective Drug Enforcement Act of 2016,”[8] DEA registrants issued an Order to Show Cause became eligible to submit a Corrective Action Plan.[9]
 A Corrective Action Plan is intended to show the DEA that a registrant intends to take remedial steps that will obviate the need for Order Show Cause proceedings.
 Pursuant to 21 U.S.C. § 824(c)(3):

-Upon review of any corrective action plan submitted by an applicant or registrant pursuant to paragraph (2), the Attorney General shall determine whether denial, revocation, or suspension proceedings should be discontinued, or deferred for the purposes of modification, amendment, or clarification to such plan.
+Upon reviewing any corrective action plan submitted by an applicant or registrant pursuant to paragraph (2), the Attorney General shall determine whether denial, revocation, or suspension proceedings should be discontinued, or deferred for the purposes of modification, amendment, or clarification to such plan.

 Unfortunately, the statute does not set out how a Corrective Action Plan is to be constructed or discuss how the DEA is to evaluate the plan.